-If your dog is shaking his head and you notice other symptoms like odor, scratching or discharge, make an appointment with your veterinarian to get your dog’s ears checked.
+If your dog is shaking their head and you notice other symptoms like odor, scratching or discharge, make an appointment with your veterinarian to get your dog’s ears checked.

 Why Does My Dog’s Leg Shake?

-If your dog’s legs shake or he struggles to walk, pain could be the culprit.
+If your dog’s legs shake or they struggle to walk, pain could be the culprit.
 “Pain is one of the biggest reasons dogs shake.
 The pain causes them to tense up and holding all of that tension causes them to shake,” Derse says.
 “Many owners don’t realize that shaking is one of the clinical signs of pain.”

 Pain that causes shaking legs could be due to anything from osteoarthritis to injuries.
 It may be accompanied by other symptoms such as whining or whimpering, growling or snapping, panting and shaking or lack of appetite.

 If you suspect your dog’s legs are shaking due to pain, make an appointment with your veterinarian.

 Why Does My Dog Shake in the Car?